-This mainboard has a Socket 423 for the Intel Pentium 4 type processors supporting front side bus (FSB) speeds up to 400 MHz.
+Congratulations on purchasing the P4S5A mainboard.
+This mainboard has a Socket-478 processor socket for Intel Pentium 4 type of processors supporting front side bus (FSB) speeds up to 400/533 MHz.

-This mainboard uses the XP4 chipset which supports built-in AC97 Codec , 2 DDR + 2 SDR modules up to 2GB system memory, and provides Ultra DMA 33/66/100 function.
-This mainboard has one 4X AGP slot for highly graphics display, one AMR (Audio Modem Riser) slot to support Audio and Modem application, and 10BaseT/100BaseTX Network Interface (optional).
-In addition, this mainboard has a full set of I/O ports including two PS/2 ports for mouse and keyboard, two serial ports, one parallel port, one MIDI/game port and four USB ports (two backpanel ports, onboard USB headers providing two extra ports).
+This mainboard integrates the SiS 645/SiS 645DX Northbridge along with 961A/961B/962 Southbridge chipsets that supports built-in AC97 Codec support 4-channel speak-out, 2 DDR + 2 SDR modules up to 2GB system memory.
+These chipsets' function is detailed as the Chipset description in next section.
+This mainboard has one 4X AGP slot for highly graphics display, one AMR (Audio Modem Riser) slot to support Audio and Modem application, and built-in 10BaseT/100BaseTX Network Interface.
+There is a full set of I/O ports including two PS/2 ports for mouse and keyboard, two serial ports, one parallel port, one MIDI/game port and four USB ports -- two backpanel ports and onboard USB header USB1 providing two extra ports (they will support USB 2.0 if SiS 962 SB installed on the mainboard).
 By means of the Extended USB Module connected to the mainboard, you can make two extra USB ports.